DiegoAraque21/BeatHop/README.md

 Each level will have a specific song depending on the difficulty of the level, but all songs will have a clear and notable drum or percussion instrument base, and the tempo obstacles will come in sync to that percussion base.

-The songs in the levels will be popular songs for players to recognize and better understand the representation of the tempo notes in the actual song.
+The songs in the levels will be popular songs for players to recognize and better understand the representation of the tempo notes in the song.

 ### _Sounds Needed_